lewoudar/scalpel/README.md

 ## Why?

-I already known [scrapy](https://docs.scrapy.org/en/latest/) which is the reference in python for web scraping.
+I already knew [scrapy](https://docs.scrapy.org/en/latest/) which is the reference in python for web scraping.
 But two things bothered me.
 - I feel like scrapy cannot integrate into an existing project, you need to treat your web scraping stuff like a project on its own.